foureyes/csci-ua.0002-fall2015-008/classes/03/debugging.markdown

 <section markdown="block">
 ### Use the Debugger

-A __debugger__ is software that lets you step through your code line by line... and it allows you to inspect the values of variables at each line.
+A __debugger__ is software that lets you step through your code line by line... and it allows you to inspect the values of variables that exist up to a specific line.

-* enable the debugger window by clicking on the interactive shell window
+* enable the debugger window by clicking on the interactive shell window first
 * Debug &rarr; debugger
 * make sure that all four checkboxes are checked: stack, locals, source and globals
 * run your program (your program will pause immediately)
 * then, continually click on "Over" to step through our program line-by-line (we won't be using step or out yet)
 * note the values of the variables on the bottom (and the line of code on the top)
-* (Go fast-forwards to the end, quit to just end your debugging session)
+* (Go and quit stop your debugging session)
 </section>

 <section markdown="block">